January 2017 | WINTER ARRIVAL SURVIVAL GUIDE

 • Bring your own Dolly/Handtruck - we have a limited number of carts and one may not be available when you need it.

-• Wear comfortable shoes - there will be lines at the elevators so you may want to take the stairs.
+• Wear comfortable shoes - there may be a line at the elevators so you may want to take the stairs.

 • Bring your Health Insurance Card - we will need this information to complete your Personal Data Card at check-in.